adamhalasz/diet/Readme.md

 // -> Display #Gallery View
 ```

+## **When to use GET or POST?**

+#### **The GET Method**
+HTTP GET promotes URI addressability so, designers should adopt it for safe operations such as simple queries.

+- GET requests can be cached
+- GET requests remain in the browser history
+- GET requests can be bookmarked
+- GET requests should never be used when dealing with sensitive data
+- GET requests have length restrictions
+- GET requests should be used only to retrieve data

+#### **The POST Method**
+POST is appropriate for other types of applications where a user request has the potential to change the state of the resource (or of related resources).

+- POST requests are never cached
+- POST requests do not remain in the browser history
+- POST requests cannot be bookmarked
+- POST requests have no restrictions on data length

+Check out [W3C](http://www.w3.org/2001/tag/doc/whenToUseGet.html) for more details:

 # **Domains**
-In some cases you might want to serve multiple domains/sub-domains from the same node.js application.
-Diet handles this beautifully by calling a new instance of `App` and setting a domain upon starting it with `app.domain(yourDomain)`
+In some cases you might want to serve multiple domains with the same node.js application.
+Diet handles this beautifully.

 ## **Simple Single Domain:**